For High School Students

 Want to find out more about how the program works and why you should participate?
 Watch our 5 min video to find out more!

 The model oversight program provides students with materials describing a scenario where state legislative oversight would be appropriate as well as a set of investigative findings.
 The students are tasked with using the “facts” they learn through the investigative findings to develop an investigative hearing, complete with press releases, opening statements, and witness questions.
-Following the hearing’s conclusion, the student legislators can choose to draft a joint resolution with recommendations for future action or draft a bill for the Y&G legislature.
+Following the hearing’s conclusion, the student legislators will share facts and recommendations for future action.

 Previous Scenario Topics